import uuid

 def _enumerate(

-obj: List[Dict[str, Any]], path: Tuple[Identifier, ...], rule_path: Tuple[str, ...], rule: Optional[MergeStrategy]
+obj: list[dict[str, Any]], path: tuple[Identifier, ...], rule_path: tuple[str, ...], rule: MergeStrategy | None

-) -> Generator[Tuple[IdValue, Any], None, None]:
+) -> Generator[tuple[IdValue, Any], None, None]:

 # This tracks the identifiers of objects in an array, to warn about collisions.